UNCG-CSE/Guilford_Financial/README.md

 # Guildford_Financial

 Introduction:
 Guilford County Financial Modeling is the idea for our project.
-We have data for Guilford county approved budgets from 2013-2018 and transactions from 2007-2018.
+We have data for Guilford County approved budgets from 2013-2018 and transactions from 2007-2018.
-The dataset available is financial data mainly includes adopted/amended budget data and historical transaction data for the Guilford County.
+The dataset available is financial data mainly including adopted/amended budget data and historical transaction data for the Guilford County.
 The idea is to help the Financial and Budget Department of Guilford County in maintaining their expected spending and transactions.